 Written By David Cusick

 Keeping your roof in good shape, while important, isn't always simple.
-In Longview, your roof may be at high risk of heat damage due to the higher-than-average temperatures in the area.
+In Longview, your roof may have an increased risk of heat damage due to the area's higher-than-average temperatures.

 Our Rating